ferzeg3420/quizButInGerman/README.md

 # Installation

 ## STEP 1
 Make sure you have BASH.
 If you're on windows, it's possible to run bash scripts.
-Here's a link that I haven't tried:
+Here's a link that I haven't tried but that looks promising:

 https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/